Jahmilli/teams-setup/README.md

 ### Creating the infrastucture

-Infrastructure is provisioned using json files containing the required configuration in pair with the AWS CLI.
-Terraform would have been more ideal for this however, its simpler to set this up and probably won't need to be done often.
-If it becomes a problem later, the switch to terraform should be fairly straight forward.
+Infrastructure is provisioned using Terraform.
+I was originally going to just try and use JSON files in combination with the AWS CLI but it seemed like manual work would be needed or a bit of extra scripting.

+#### Setup Terraform State Bucket

+Terraform state is managed in S3 in `sebs-terraform-state`.

 #### Create an ECR repository: